aridoutofrange/aridoutofrange/README.md

 - 🌱 I’m currently learning mechatronics and AI
 - 💞️ I’m looking to collaborate on projects and repos
 - 📫 You can email me at ramadhirraazzahraputri@upi.edu
-- ☀️ Fun fact : I have a strange obsession with the sun
+- ☀️ Fun fact: I have a strange obsession with the sun

 <!---
 honeypotalert/honeypotalert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.